davideloba/daliMaster_rpi/README.md

 # daliMaster

-This is a Python3 library to control your DALI lamps with the brand new [daliMaster](https://) hat for Raspberry Pi™, with built-in DALI bus power supply system.
+This is a Python3 library to control your DALI lamps with the brand new [daliMaster](https://) hat for Raspberry Pi, with built-in DALI bus power supply system.
 B:boom::boom:m!

 Are you looking for Arduino™ library and DALI shield?
 See [here](https://github.com/davideloba/daliMaster).